Asha Menon (writer)

 K. Sreekumar, known as Asha Menon is a writer and reviewer of Malayalam literature.

 Personal life

 Asha Menon was born on 18 November 1947 at Kollengode, Palakkad district, Kerala, India.
-He graduated with a Bachelor's Degree.
+He graduated with a Bachelor's Degree from Government College, Chittur.
 He left his engineering studies midway to join the South Indian Bank as an officer.
 After some years, he took voluntary retirement from the service.
+He is a lifelong bachelor.

 Works

 Asha Menon is a study of a calm search for nature and man, and a study of genetics, music, science and spirituality.